What to Do After a Car Accident

 One of the most important of those steps is to speak with an experienced car crash lawyer.
 At the Law Office of Cohen & Jaffe, LLP, our Long Island car accident attorneys will help you address urgent issues, such as car repairs, medical treatment and insurance problems.
 We will act swiftly and diligently to make sure that you receive full compensation for your injuries and losses.

 Contact us today for a free consultation.
-We handle car crashes on Long Island and across New York City, including Nassau County, Suffolk County, Queens and beyond.
+We handle car crashes on Long Island and nearby areas including Nassau County, Suffolk County, Queens and beyond.
 Se habla espanol.

 After checking on all drivers and passengers, calling for any emergency medical attention and notifying the police, the steps after a car accident include:

 Exchange information with other drivers, including names, phone numbers, addresses, driver’s license numbers, license plate numbers and basic insurance information.

 Inform your insurance company and be truthful when telling them what happened and the extent of your injuries.
 Do not provide them with a written or recorded statement without the advice of your attorney.

 Keep track of any medical treatment you receive, and make sure to note any doctors, physical therapists or other medical professionals who provide that treatment.

 Take pictures of any damage to your vehicle as soon as possible after the accident.

 Use caution when discussing the accident and be wary of early settlement offers from the insurance company.